viamrobotics/docs/docs/use-cases/configure.md

 {{<imgproc src="/services/icons/data-capture.svg" class="fill alignright" style="max-width: 150px" declaredimensions=true alt="Installation icon">}}
 **2. Install Viam on your machine**

 All of the software that runs your smart machine is packaged into a binary called `viam-server`.
-Install it on the computer controlling your smart machine by following the steps on your machine's **Setup** tab in the [Viam app](https://app.viam.com/).
+Install it on the computer controlling your smart machine by following the {{< glossary_tooltip term_id="setup" text="setup instructions" >}} in the [Viam app](https://app.viam.com/).

 {{< /tablestep >}}
 {{< tablestep >}}